HimanshuRawat086/clinical-sas-learning/programs/programs/README.md

 ## Purpose

 The ADRS dataset supports **tumor response analysis under RECIST 1.1 criteria** and enables derivation of endpoints such as objective response rate and progression events.

+# Overall Survival (OS) Derivation

+## Overview

+This program derives the **Overall Survival (OS)** parameter for the ADaM response dataset using subject-level data (ADSL) and death event data (ADRS_DEATH).

+## Input Datasets

+ADSL – Subject-level dataset containing treatment start date ADRS_DEATH – Dataset containing death event dates

+## Key Processing Steps

+1. Sort input datasets by USUBJID.
+2. Merge subject-level data with death event data.
+3. Define OS parameter variables.
+4. Use treatment start date as survival start date.
+5. If a death event exists, record the event date and set CNSR=0.
+6. If the subject is alive, censor at the current date and set CNSR=1.
+7. Calculate survival duration in months.

+## Output Dataset

+ADRS_OS

+## Purpose

+The ADRS_OS dataset is used for **time-to-event analysis**, including Kaplan–Meier survival analysis and estimation of overall survival endpoints.